Load the package

 tab_metrics()

-The column selection determines whether to analyse single variables, item lists or to compare and correlate multiple variables.
-Try it out!
+All functions expect a dataset as their first parameter.
+The second and third parameters await your column selections.
+The column selections determine whether to analyse single variables, item lists or to compare and correlate multiple variables.

 Categorical variables